NikAshanin/System-Design-Cheat-Sheet/README.md

-# system design cheat sheet
+# System design cheat sheet

 It can be used for interviews or assesments.